papillonbits/fashion/README.md

 > Show a feed of fashion news with a number of requirements.

-## 📗 Feature 1

-> Show the fashion news as a grid of cards with title, url and image url.
+- Show the fashion news as a grid of cards with title, url and image url.

-## 📗 Feature 2

-> Show at the bottom of the layout a load more button to load more fashion news.
+- Show at the bottom of the layout a load more button to load more fashion news.

-## 📗 Feature 3

-> Clicking on a news card a dialog opens the news card information, image on top and title and description at the bottom.
+- Clicking on a news card opens the news card information, image on top and title and description at the bottom.

-## 📗 Feature 3

-> Card information gets stored in the url to send or share that url among the fashion enthusiasts.
+- Card information gets stored in the url to send or share that url among the fashion enthusiasts.

 # 📚 Concepts